 In AM mode, the internal control waveform amplitude is modulated by the external input signal.
-Signal input range is ±10Vpk and gain is 1.0 so max modulation depth is proportional to the analog input signal amplitude.
+The signal input range is $\pm 10$ Vpk and gain is 1.0 so max modulation depth is proportional to the analog input signal amplitude.